 The Orielles: second album Disco Volador drops in February; check out their first single from the album, Come Down on Jupiter.

-Pictish Trail has an album coming out next year too called Thumbworld: some of the material was played at Outer Limits xmas party and very good it was too.
+Pictish Trail has an album coming out next year too called Thumbworld: some of the material was aired at Outer Limits Xmas Party at Hackney Wick’s Studio 9294 and very good it was too.